UPPMAX/HPC-python/docs/isolated.rst

           $ source /proj/nobackup/hpc2n2023-089/<your-username/Example/bin/activate

-Note that your prompt is changing to start with (name of your vitual environment) to consoleow that you are within it.
+Note that your prompt is changing to start with (name of your vitual environment) to show that you are within it.

 .. note::